mgiang/mihini-markdown-doc/README.md

    - libSwi\_Sms.so
    - libSwi\_System.so
    - ...
+- build.$target/runtime/lua contains the lua packages and the lua native libs used by the agent
 - other files and folders in build.$target folder are CMake artifacts, don't modify them, you shouldn't need to look at them.